gmitt98/canvas-priority/INSTALL.md

 The extension should appear in your list.
 If you see an error, make sure you selected the right folder.

+You can pin the extension to your toolbar under `details`.

 ---

 ## Step 3 — Get your Canvas access token